Do you have a favorite tree?

 If you don’t have a favorite, that’s okay!
-Choose a tree in your backyard, a street tree, a tree at school, or one at your local park.
-You could also choose a tree from a book or a magazine, or you could dream up a magical tree in a land far away.
+Choose any tree in your yard or at school, or a tree at your local park.
+You could also choose a tree from a book or magazine.
+Or, dream up a magical tree in a faraway land or on a distant planet.

-- photograph your tree (you can use an app to edit or draw on the photograph)
+- Or, photograph your tree.
+You may want to use an app to edit or draw on the photograph.

 Notice the texture of the bark and the color of the leaves.
 Does your tree have flowers?
-Are there climbing plants creeping up its trunk?
+Are climbing plants creeping up its trunk?
 Is there an epiphyte nestled in the upper branches?
 (An epiphyte is a plant that grows on the surface of a tree, like an orchid, fern, or moss.)
-Are there creatures living in the canopy of your tree or in burrows underneath it?
+Do creatures live in the canopy of your tree or in burrows underneath it?
 Do birds visit your tree?

 The cabbage tree is endemic to New Zealand but the one in this drawing is living in a garden in Australia.
 Each day, many species of birds stop for a perch on one of its branches, including sulfur-crested cockatoos, noisy miner birds, Australian magpies, galahs, and more.